moysklad/api-remap-1.2-doc-in/source/includes/documents/_demand.md

 Request to create a new item in the Shipment.
 For successful creation, the following fields must be specified in the request body:

-+ **assortment** - Link to the product/service/series/modification/set that the item represents.
++ **assortment** - Link to the product/service/series/product variant/set that the item represents.
-You can also specify a field named **service**, **variant** according to what the indicated item is.
-You can read more about this field in the description of the [Shipment item](../documents/#transactions-shipment-shipments-shipment-items)
+You can also specify a field named **service** or **variant**, depending on what the indicated item is.
+Learn more about the field in the description of [Shipment items](../documents/#transactions-shipment-shipments-shipment-items).
 + **quantity** - Quantity of the specified item.
-Must be positive, otherwise an error will occur.
+It must be positive, otherwise an error occurs.
 You can create one or more Shipment items at the same time.
-All items created by this request will be added to the existing ones.
+All items created by the request will be added to the existing ones.

 **Parameters**